 Heavy Lifting When Pregnant: Physical Labor and Safety

-Women are tough and hard working, and their bodies can perform amazing feats; however, some jobs and tasks may be too physically strenuous for some pregnant women to continue.
-Too much lifting and standing could lead to preterm labor, low birth weight, ligament pain, decreased blood flow, and muscle strains like hernias.
+Women are tough and hard-working individuals, and their bodies can perform amazing feats; however, some jobs and tasks may be too physically strenuous for pregnant women to continue.
+Physical strain, such as lifting too much weight and standing for long periods, could lead to preterm labor, low birth weight, ligament pain, decreased blood flow, and muscle strains like hernias.

 Physically Strenuous or Hazardous Work During Pregnancy